enotvtapke/evalconst/README.md

 * The number of statements that can be computed in compile time can be rescticted using `EVAL_LIMIT_OPTION` cli option.
 * The depth of recursion during computations in compile time can be rescticted using `STACK_LIMIT_OPTION` cli option.

-When one of these limits will be exceeded for certain "eval" function, this function will be left as is.
+When one of these limits is exceeded for certain "eval" function, this function is left as is.

 The main code is in: [evalconst-compiler-plugin/src/main/kotlin/com/github/enotvtapke/evalconst](evalconst-compiler-plugin/src/main/kotlin/com/github/enotvtapke/evalconst).